Dervish movement (Somali): Origins

 Mohammed Abdullah Hassan, leader of the Dervish movement.

 According to Abdullah A. Mohamoud, traditional Somali society followed a decentralized structure and a nomadic lifestyle dependent on livestock and pastureland.
 It was also predominantly Muslim.
-By the close of the 19th century, the European colonial powers expanded their reach in the Horn of Africa, the region of Somalia came under the influence of the British, Ethiopians and the Italians.
+By the close of the 19th century, the European colonial powers expanded their reach in the Horn of Africa, and the region of Somalia came under the influence of the British, the Ethiopians and the Italians.
 The withdrawal of the Egyptian troops from Harar enabled Ras Makonnen and Menelik II to expand the burgeoning Ethiopian realm eastward into the Ogaden territory.
 In 1884, Britain established a protective authority over Somaliland, aiming to safeguard Aden and the Bab-el-Mandeb strait's strategic interests in the Red Sea.
 By 1893, following arduous negotiations, an Italian chartered company assumed control over the Benadir coastline in southern Somalia, with the remainder of the region placed under an Italian protectorate in 1889.
 With foreign rule came the centralization of the economy, which greatly upset the traditional livestock and pastureland based livelihood of the Somalis.
 The foreign powers were also all Christians, which created additional suspicions amongst the Somali religious elite.
 The Ethiopian troops had already proved to be a bane for the Somalis as they were the traditional raiders and plunderers of their grazing herds.
 The arrival of the colonial powers and the consequent partitioning of Africa greatly affected the Somalis, with Sufi poets such as Faarax Nuur writing poems expressing his opposition to foreign rule.
 The Dervish movement can thus be seen as a reaction against the establishment of foreign control in Somalia.